Reduce Sports Injuries With Mouth Guards in Minneapolis & Minnetonka, MN

-Injection-Molded Mouthguards help create a much more specific fit with a type of molding material that fills available space instead of requiring a patient to boil the mouthguard in hot water.
+Injection-Molded Mouthguards help create a much more specific fit with a molding material that fills available space instead of requiring a patient to boil the mouthguard in hot water.

 A mandible fracture is a fracture in the lower jaw that breaks through the mandibular bone and is normally a result of trauma.

 Occlusion describes the mandibular and maxillary rows of teeth that meet when the patient bites down.
-If a patient does not have a healthy bite, they are struggling with malocclusion.
+If a patient does not have a healthy bite, they struggle with malocclusion.

 The storage modulus is the temperature at which we can store certain elastic materials in dental composite resins.

 A dentist, also known as a dental surgeon, is a doctor who specializes in the diagnosis, prevention, and treatment of diseases and conditions of the oral cavity.